MuhtasimTanmoy/notebook/Language/Rust/Procedural Macros.md

     - `Function like macro` `vec![1, 2, 3];`
     - `Derive Macro` (TokenStream) -> (TokenStream)
     - `Atttribute Macro`
-        - In case you have defined lots of macros and commonly used macros are duplicated, it is needed.
+        - In case you have defined lots of macros and commonly used macros are duplicated, it is needed
 > A lexer is a software program that performs lexical analysis.
 Lexical analysis is the process of separating a stream of characters into different words, which in computer science we call 'tokens' .
-When you read my answer you are performing the lexical operation of breaking the string of text at the space characters into multiple words.
+When you read my answer you are performing the lexical operation of breaking the string of text at the space characters into multiple words

 > A parser goes one level further than the lexer and takes the tokens produced by the lexer and tries to determine if proper sentences have been formed.
-Parsers work at the grammatical level, lexers work at the word level.
+Parsers work at the grammatical level, lexers work at the word level

-- Proceduaral Macros are macros defined with `procedural code`.
+- Proceduaral Macros are macros defined with `procedural code`

 - `cargo-expand` can be used to see generated code.
-Get one level of expansion.
+Get one level of expansion
 - `syn` tokenstream parser
 - `quote` ast to tokenstream
 - `cargo t` to test